metabrainz/bookbrainz-dev-docs/docs/installation.rst

 .. important::

-  We recommended Windows users to :doc:`docker-setup` (preferbly WSL2) to avoid any compatibility issues.
+  We recommended Windows users to :doc:`docker-setup` (preferably WSL2) to avoid any compatibility issues.

 When it is installed, follow the below instructions step by step.